Harshitn1995/Jarvis/docs/README/creating-segments.md

 >
 > *   Last seen is **present** _(will include users who have visited your app and/or website at least once in their lifetime)_
 >
 > *   Last seen is **not present** _(will include users who exist in your database but have never interacted with your app and/or website.
-This means that the users were acquired offline and were added manually through a CSV upload to your WebEngage account.)_
+This means that the users were acquired offline and were added manually through a CSV upload to your Jarvis account.)_
 >

 ###